lsementa/MyCV-FAR/README.md

 # MyCV-FAR

 An Excel Add-in for creating the MyCV Users and Reviewers CSV import files for the annual FAR cycle.
-Validates BUIDs before creating the files.
+All BUIDs are validated before creating the file.

 Creates a menu on your **Home** tab in Excel: